• Home

 DRIP is considered a long-term instrument to encourage accumulation of shares, not the growth of the stock price

-A DRIP plan can be turned off so you can receive your dividend payments as regular income.
+A DRIP plan can be paused or cancelled so you can receive your dividend payments as regular income.
 The payments will be held in your Brokerage Account until you’re ready to transfer them to your Bank Account.
-Brokerage Accounts allow you to buy, sell, and trade stocks by using a Desk Top Computer, Tablet or Mobile App.
-Examples:
+Brokerage Accounts allow you to buy, sell, and trade stocks using a Desk Top Computer, Tablet or Mobile Phone.
+Apps:

 Robinhood (2013) Webull (free Transfers) (2017) E-Trade (1996)